RealQuant/TICHART/README.md

 Display Technical Indicator for chart

 Using Zedgraph control
+- Zoomable, wheel or drag
+- Auto resizing the x and y scale by zoomEvent

 The csv file is samsung electronics(KRX:005930) you can change the path or file, but you have to follow the